sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     >Here `MyExtensionControlName` is the name of the control that you renamed in code editor.

-    Click **Next** and then **Finish** on the confirmation step.
+    Click **Finish**.
 This way a new action `ShowMessage.action` has been created on the fly and has been bound to an UI control event.

 10. You can also add an input field where you can provide a manual entry for the slider value and set an event on it's value change so that the counter will adapt accordingly.